 These are back-of-the-envelope calculations, but if you apply this to the broader, hourly workforce across the US, 7.4 million workers are missing out on 62–250 hours’ worth of pay each year.
 Using the national average for hourly pay ($23.86/hour), that would equal between $1,400 and almost $6,000 in lost wages per employee over the course of the year, due to timesheet wage theft.
 Nationally, that adds up to $22 billion.*

 Employers using automated time tracking and payroll systems are some of the best equipped to fight wage theft.
 Automated timesheets can reduce the chances of accidentally underpaying workers by giving employers more accurate time data.
 And when that time tracking software integrates with a payroll provider like QuickBooks, the employer is saved from having to manually enter data into a spreadsheet or calculator to figure out payroll.
 Automation from the time a worker clocks in to the time the check is cut means fewer chances for error.

 Like any time tracking software, TSheets gives employers the ability to edit employee time.
-This feature comes in handy when a worker forgets to clock out at the end of the shift and comes in the next day to find they’ve been “working” for the last 24 hours.
+This feature comes in handy when a worker forgets to clock out at the end of a shift and comes in the next day to find they’ve been “working” for the last 24 hours.
 It’s also helpful when someone forgets to clock in and needs to add time to their timesheet.

 However, edits made to an employee timesheet — not made by the employee themselves — are notated with a paper and pencil icon.
-Up until recently, most employees weren’t able to see this section of their dashboard because, by default, only admins can view time logs.
+Up until recently, most employees weren’t able to see this section of their dashboard because, by default, only admins could view time logs.